Hatkanangle Lok Sabha constituency

 Hatkanangle Lok Sabha constituency is one of the 48 Lok Sabha (parliamentary) constituencies in Maharashtra state in western India.
 This constituency was dissolved as a part of the implementation of delimitation in 1976.
 This constituency again came into existence in 2008 as a part of the implementation of delimitation of parliamentary constituencies based on the recommendations of the Delimitation Commission of India constituted on 12 July 2002.
 Vidhan Sabha segments from Sangli and Kolhapur districts have formed this new constituency.

-As of 2019 the eligible voters are 17,72,563 including 914358 males, 858138 females and 67 others.
+As of 2024, the eligible voters are 18,14,277.

 Assembly segments

 After the 2008 delimitation, Hatkanangle Lok Sabha constituency comprises six Vidhan Sabha (legislative assembly) segments.
 These segments are: